Finance

 as

-the country is in economic ruin, experiencing hyperinflation,
+the country is in economic ruin

-severe power cuts, and food
+severe power cuts

-and medicine shortages.
+and medicine shortages

 Sky News found that out of 60 women in a Cúcuta brothel, two were